Six former Pittsburgh Pirates born on this date.

 It was a bit surprising that the Pirates wanted Whitted in the first place, because he put up his worst career stats (by far) against Pittsburgh, hitting .247 with a .602 OPS.
 His second lowest mark was .646 against the New York Giants.
 On the other hand, maybe they figured if he didn’t have to face Pittsburgh pitching, his overall stats would improve.
 He did have a .733 OPS for the Pirates, and a .675 career mark, but that’s partially skewed by the uptick in offense that baseball saw during his time in Pittsburgh.
 After the beaning death of Ray Chapman in 1920, MLB teams allowed new baseballs to be put in play more often.
 That combined with the elimination of new spitball pitchers prior to the 1920 season helped raise offense across the majors.

 Lefty Davis, outfielder for the 1901-02 Pirates.
 He began his minor league career in 1896 and wasn’t signed by a Major League club until 1901, but in a three-month span from late March of 1901 until the end of June, he was a member of three different organizations.
 Davis signed with the Philadelphia Athletics early in 1901, as they prepared to play their first season in American League history (the league existed prior to 1901 but was not considered a Major League).
 Before he ever played a game for the Athletics, he jumped to the National League to play for the Brooklyn Superbas.
 After hitting .209 in 25 games he was released and quickly signed with the Pirates.
 He started in right field and hit .313 in 87 games with 87 runs scored and 22 stolen bases.
 The Pirates won their first NL title that season.
 Davis returned for 1902 and hit .280 with 52 runs scored and 19 stolen bases in 59 games, as the Pirates not only won their second straight NL crown, but they also posted their best record ever by going 103-36.
-His season ended on July 11th when he broke his leg on a freak play at second base.
+His season ended on July 11th when it was said that he broke his leg on a freak play at second base.
 He got caught between a slide and attempting to stay up on a steal of second base when he realized the throw was going into center field.
-He was ready to play again by September 23rd, but owner Barney Dreyfuss decided to give him his unconditional release that day instead.
+As it turned out, the broken leg diagnosis from the day it happened ended up being a turned ankle.
+He was ready to play again by September 23rd and had been practicing at Exposition Park while the team was on the road, but owner Barney Dreyfuss decided to give him his unconditional release that day instead.
 Dreyfuss said that he paid Davis in full and allowed him to leave because the Pirates didn’t need him for the rest of the season (11 more days at that point).
+He also noted that he would have paid him for the balance of the season if he wasn’t healthy, but he was fine to play at that point.
 Prior to the start of 1903, Davis signed with the New York Highlanders of the American League.
 He lasted just two more season in the majors and ended up playing another eight years in the minors, while also managing for four seasons.
 Davis hit .237 in 104 games for the Highlanders, then returned to the NL four years later, where he hit .229 in 73 games for the Cincinnati Reds.
 His real name was Alfonzo DeFord Davis.
 He has a similar story to Possum Whitted after his big league career ended.
 Davis spent his last two seasons as a player/manager for a C-ball team, playing for Winona of the Northern League.
 While his minor league stats are slightly incomplete, he played at least 1,355 games over 13 seasons and had over 1,400 hits.
 He managed a total of four years in the minors.